What do you do when they say they want to paddle?

 Most of all, have fun, create memorable experiences and enjoy the adventure.

-Where Can I Paddle in WA?
+Where can I Paddle in Western Australia?

 There are so many waterways to paddling in WA, it is easier for us to mention the couple of areas you can’t paddle.
 In the Perth Metropolitan area on the Swan River you can’t paddle in the ski area in front of Burswood Park and the Jet Ski area near Narrows Bridge.